 Costs of using a shovel to remove grass

-The average price for removing grass DIY with a shovel is between $250 and $298 if you don’t have any lawn care tools at home.
-Of course, these prices can drop even lower if you already have most of these tools, but the project will cost a lot of hours of sweat.
+The average price for removing grass DIY with a shovel is between $274 and $311 if you don’t have any lawn care tools at home.
+Of course, these prices could drop even lower if you already have most of these tools in your garden shed, but the project will cost a lot of hours and sweat.

 Costs of using a sod cutter to remove grass